 The course of civil wars is influenced by the international political environment.
 A given environment has specific norms, or expectations of appropriate behavior, that influence the decisions of policymakers.
 This is true for conflict resolution as well: in different periods, policymakers have different beliefs about how conflicts—including civil wars—ought to end, which in turn affects how they do end.

-There are have been three distinct international political environments in recent history.
+There have been three distinct international political environments in recent history.
 The first, the Cold War, lasted from 1946 to 1989 and was characterized by bipolarity between the United States and the Soviet Union.
 The fall of the Berlin Wall in 1989 signaled the start of the second environment—that of liberal-democratic unipolarity and U.S. hegemony.
-The
+The third

 Loading, please wait...